 COBIT and other frameworks

 COBIT, ITIL and ISO 27002 can be used together to achieve process improvement.
-COBIT does not supply a “how-to” route map for implementation of IT or Information Security best practices and this is where ISO 27002 and ITIL come in.
-They supply best practice information and processes.
-COBIT provides you with a framework of controls which you can use to structure the processes contained in ITIL and which, through the addition of ISO 27002, can be leveraged for process improvement.
+COBIT does not supply a ‘how-to’ route map to implement IT or information security best practices and this is where ISO 27002 and ITIL come in.
+They supply best-practice information and processes.
+COBIT provides you with a framework of controls which you can use to structure the processes contained in ITIL and which, through the addition of ISO 27002, can be used for process improvement.